NAG-DevOps/docker-forticlient/Readme.md

 The container uses the forticlientsslvpn_cli linux binary to manage ppp interface

-This allows the user to RDP to the docker host with the specified port, which will then be forwarded to the docker container running the vpn, and finally redirected to the remote machine you wish to connect to (set by VPNRDPIP).

-If running the docker container from the machine you wish to connect from you can omit the -p settings, and connect to the ip address of the container on port 3380.
+This allows you to forward requests through the docker container as proxy on the VPN network.

 ### Windows